 “Do not think you’re too young not to get arrested.
 We have a juvenile prison designed specifically for young people like you, who may fail to be disciplined and involve themselves in illegal activities,” beamed Captain De Bruyn.

 The Child Protection Day commemoration featured Mosala Kelefetswe, a 34-year-old retired drug addict who gave testimony to learners about his past miserable life of drugs and criminal activities.
 Kelefetswe confessed to the audience that while he became homeless because of indulgence in drugs, he and his friends would steal and rob people in the inner city of Johannesburg.

 Interestingly, through the help of MES in 2013, Kelefetswe was rehabilitated through South African National Council on Alcoholism and Drug Dependence (SANCA), where he’s now a changed heart.
 Kelefetswe is now a Social Auxiliary Work student at the Joburg Child Welfare and is expected to graduate in July 2022.

 “Firstly, I have accepted Jesus as my Lord and saviour.
 There are different activities one can do to avoid drugs, such as going to school and going to church.
 I chose to go to church,” said Kelefetswe confidently.

-With this as a point of departure, while explaining the concept of drugs to the learners, Melita Maphoto, Coordinator for Kemoja Programme from SANCA’s office in Johannesburg said that they are working a hand in glove in collaboration with schools to provide counselling and rehabilitate learners who have infringed the schools’ code of conduct by getting involved in drugs.
+With this as a point of departure, while explaining the concept of drugs to the learners, Melita Maphoto, Coordinator for Kemoja Programme from SANCA’s office in Johannesburg said that they are working for a hand-in-glove in collaboration with schools to provide counselling and rehabilitate learners who have infringed the school’s code of conduct by getting involved in drugs.